 In general, students are expected to abide by the rules of the cafeteria.
-Students reported for misconduct may be required to miss the lunch recess or to have lunch in another area designated by the Principal.
+Students who do not follow the rules may be relocated within the lunchroom and/or may be required to remain inside during recess for a period of time to be determined by the Principal.